buildkite-plugins/sparse-checkout-buildkite-plugin/README.md

 ## Example

-Below are few examples on using sparse-checkout plugin.
+Below is an example for using sparse-checkout plugin.

 ```yaml
 steps: